-In addition, the variances and the standard deviations for both UEQ versions, as well as standard deviations of their differences were calculated for both experiments.
-For the adjustable interpreter the standard deviation of the answer value differences for each individual UEQ question varies between 0.31 and 1.28, while the standard deviations of answer value differences belonging to each UEQ scale are presented in Table .
-The 2nd column represents the standard deviation of UEQ scales in sign language, the 3rd column a standard deviation of standard UEQ and the 4th column a standard deviation of differences between standard and UEQ in sign language evaluation.
+In addition, the variances and the standard deviations for both UEQ versions as well as the standard deviations of their differences were calculated for both experiments.
+For the adjustable interpreter the standard deviation of the answer value differences for each individual UEQ question varies between 0.30 and 1.05, while the standard deviations of answer value differences belonging to each UEQ scale are presented in Table 8.
+The 2nd column represents the standard deviation of UEQ SSL scales, the 3rd column a standard deviation of UEQ TXT scales and the 4th column a standard deviation of differences between UEQ TXT and UEQ SSL evaluation.

-Table .
-Standard deviation of differences between standard UEQ and UEQ in sign language per scale for the adjustable interpreter
+Table 8.
+Standard deviation of differences between UEQ TXT and UEQ SSL per scale for the adjustable interpreter